KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_OpenGL
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_OpenGL

+	*The above code is an excerpt from Common/GraphicsAPI_OpenGL.cpp*

 	Above is the minimum code needed to create a suitable OpenGL context.
 First, we get the function pointer for ``xrGetOpenGLGraphicsRequirementsKHR``, which went called fills out the ``XrGraphicsRequirementsOpenGLKHR`` structure.

 	.. literalinclude:: ../build/openxr/include/openxr/openxr_platform.h
 		:language: cpp
 		:start-at: typedef struct XrGraphicsRequirementsOpenGLKHR {
 		:end-at: } XrGraphicsRequirementsOpenGLKHR;

+	*The above code is an excerpt from openxr/openxr_platform.h*

 	In this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 Originally developed by Oculus VR, LLC and The Brenwill Workshop Ltd.; this wrapper is written against the `OpenGL 4.3 <https://registry.khronos.org/OpenGL/specs/gl/glspec43.core.pdf>`_ and `OpenGL ES 3.1 <https://registry.khronos.org/OpenGL/specs/es/3.1/es_spec_3.1.withchanges.pdf>`_ specifications.